Golden Age of Detective Fiction: Enduring influence

 The Country house mystery was a popular genre of English detective fiction in the 1920s and 1930s; set in the residences of the gentry and often involving a murder in a country house temporarily isolated by a snowstorm or similar with the suspects all at a weekend house party.
 The board game Cluedo (Clue in North America) relies on the structure of the country house mystery.

 From the late 1980s to the early 1990s, not a few mystery writers who were influenced by the Golden Age style made their debut one after another in Japan.
 They are referred to as "new traditionalists" (新本格ミステリ作家, shin honkaku misuteri sakka) or "new orthodox school" (新本格派, shin honkaku ha).
 Representative "new traditionalists" include writers such as Yukito Ayatsuji, Gosho Aoyama, Rintaro Norizuki and Taku Ashibe.

+Popular authors

+Most of the authors of the Golden Age were British or Irish.
+Some American authors had a more hard-boiled style.